dolanske/v-valid/README.md

 Main composable which is used to initiate form validation context as well as return validation methods.

 - `form` reactive form object
-- `rules` computed object of rules
+- `rules` object or a computedRef object
 - `options`
   - `autoclear` (default: false) resets all errors the first time a form is updated after `validation()` was ran
   - `proactive` (default: false) runs form validation on every form update